Work with me

 Something feels off, and you want to catch it early.

-Your spidey-senses are picking up early warning signs on an in-flight effort, but you're not yet sure what they mean.
-Stakeholder alignment feels thinner the farther you get from the steering committee.
-The status is green; your instinct says otherwise.
-You want a focused diagnostic on what you're sensing — not a major intervention, just a senior read on whether what you're seeing is the surface or the substrate.
+Your spidey-senses are picking up early warning signs on an in-flight effort, but you're not sure what they mean.
+Alignment feels thinner the farther you get from the steering committee; the status is green, but your instinct says otherwise.
+You want a focused diagnostic — not a major intervention, just a senior read on whether you're seeing the surface or the substrate.

 • 05